EwelinaKopacz/Excursion-Project-JavaScript/README.md

-# Project JavaScript Form
+# JavaScript Form - Excursion Project

 ## About the project:
 In this project I had to add the logical structure using JavaScript.
 I had to plan all the functionality and decided what steps should I take to make it work.
 I got a very basic HTML and CSS structure and CSV file with two example excursion.

 * Hypothetical client after loading a file, should get a two excursion with detailed about them.
 I had to create the function to handle the file, split the data and remove unnecessary signs using regular expression.

-* After choosing the excursion client should type the number of adults and children.
-In this place, I created functionality to check what kind of data was typed.
-If data wasn't numbers client see the information about that data was inccorect.
-If the value will be the number, client get a summary of excursion: number the adults, childen and summary the cost.
+* After choosing the excursion client can type the number of adults and children.
+In this place, I this step I created functionality to check what kind of data was typed.
+If data wasn't numbers client see the information about the wrong value.
+If the value will be the number, client get a summary of excursion: number the adults, childen and cost.
 Client can remove the excursion clicked the sign "x", after that the total cost will be calculated.

-* In the last step, client can order the excursion, using order form.
-In this place I creted functionality to check what kind of data was typed.
-Name, last name and email is checking using regular expression.
-If data is incorrect, client will get a message what kind of data is incorrect.
-When data is fine, client can finish the order and will get confirm the order like: thanks for order, information about total cost of the excursion and information that summary was sent to the email which was typed in order field.
+* In the last step, client can order the excursions using order form.
+In this step I creted functionality to check what kind of data was typed.
+Name and last name should contains only characters.
+Email is checking using regular expression /^[-\w.]+@([-\w]+.)+[a-z]+$/i.
+If data is incorrect, client will get an alert what kind of data should change.
+If data is fine, the order is finish and client will get the confirm with information:
+    * "thank you for the order"
+    * about total cost of the excursion
+    * that summary was sent to the email which was typed in order field.

 ## How to use